-Discussions with facility and agency leadership confirm individuals with prior histories described in this indicator would be prohibited from employment or contact with the juvenile population at an NCDJJDP facility.
-The Auditor also reviewed a list of disqualifying charges prohibiting employment at NCDPS and its Division of Juvenile Justice and Delinquency Prevention facilities.
+Discussions with facility and agency leadership confirm individuals with prior histories described in this indicator would be prohibited from employment or contact with the offender population at an NCDJJDP facility.
+The Auditor also reviewed a list provided of disqualifying charges that would prohibit employment at NCDPS and its Division of Juvenile Justicea nd Delinquency Prevention facilities.

 Indicator (b).
 The North Carolina Department of Public Safety has a policy language consistent with the standard.
-"DPS shall consider any incidents of sexual harassment in determining whether to hire or promote anyone, or to enlist the services of any contractor or custodial agents, who may have contact with offenders, residents, or safe-keepers."
+"DPS shall consider any incidents of sexual harassment in determining whether to hire or promote anyone, or to enlist the services of any contractor or custodial agents, who may have contact with offenders, residents, or safekeepers."
 The facility has limited contracted employees, but the agency completes prior institutional employment checks on both staff and contractors to see if there are any concerns related to sexual misconduct.
-In addition to the facility HR person, regional HR staff will also review the applicant's record, including individuals who may work at other NCDPS facilities.
-It is believed that if there is a prior history of sexual harassment complaints, that information would be identified, and facility and agency senior leadership would have to determine the appropriateness for the position being applied.
+In addition to the facility HR person, a regional HR staff will also review the record of the applicant including individuals who may work at other NCDPS facilities.
+It is believed that if there is a prior history of sexual harassment complaints that information would be identified and facility and agency senior leadership would have to determine the appropriateness for the position being applied.
 Contracted employees must go through the review at the regional office level before they can be approved to work at the facility.
+As noted in indicator a) these records were not provided in advance or available on-site for review and had to be reviewed in the OAS subsequent to the site visit.

 Indicator (c).
 The North Carolina Department of Public Safety completes criminal background checks on all employees.
 File reviews completed by the Auditor confirmed that the process is in place and is consistently done for all new employees and at the required 5-year intervals in indicator (e).
 The Check includes a criminal background check and prior institutional checks.
-The Auditor reviewed 39% of the 26 employees' files while on-site, including documentation of background checks.
-The state does not allow criminal records in the file once it has been run, and if need be reviewed the record is destroyed.
-Random sampling for confirmation of the practice which is documented through the form sent to the regional office and the response about the outcome and if the individual is approved to be considered for employment.
-The Agency added the abuse/neglect registry checks in the previous round of audits, and the Auditor was provided with documentation that all current employees have been run and have not come back with any concerns.
+The Auditor reviewed 15 employees' background checks.
+Random sampling allowed for confirmation of the practice.
+In 2021 the Auditor discovered that Abuse registries had not been consulted at the time of hire.
+NCDPS Juvenile Justice Staff and the PREA Office worked with the state's Health and Human Services Division to create mechanisms to obtain the registry information.
+The Auditor was provided documentation from the Deputy Director of Juvenile Justice Services that no individual at Cabarrus Youth Development Center was on the abuse registry.
 Criminal Background checks are run by a central office staff person who will send a notice when the individual has passed the criminal background check, prior institutional employer check and the abuse registry check.
-The facility will also send a form requesting it is run again every 5 years and when the employee is up for a promotion.
-There were 3 new hires in the past 12 months of which 3 were in the random sample of staff files reviewed by the Auditor while on site.
+The actual criminal record printout is not a part a permanent recordThe facility will also send a form requesting it is run again every 5 years and when the employee is up for a promotion.
+The Auditor was provided with records from staff in a variety of positions and lengths of service.
+The Director also reports the facility also may do some inquiries of a potential employee's prior employment before the packet is forwarded for consideration.